gtortone/MegaManFE/README.md

 ## Run Control

-Run control is related to FPGA registers of Megamp Manager accessible through Frontend USB proxy and ZeroRPC.
+Run control is related to FPGA registers of Megamp Manager accessible through Frontend USB proxy and XML-RPC.

 Each FPGA register has following attributes:
 - label